hoangduytran/blender-manual/manual/modeling/geometry_nodes/curve/operations/merge_layers.rst

 ======

 Grease Pencil
-   The grease pencil object with multiple layers to combine.
+   The Grease Pencil object with multiple layers to combine.
 Selection
    Operate of a subset of layers by setting the field layer index value to *true*.
    By default, all layers are selected.